jarusll/fragments/generate-permutations.md

     -   `{2, 3}`
     -   `{3, 2}`

--   Do they look like something?
+-   Do they resemble something?
     -   No

 -   What about permutation of `{2, 3}`?